giampa-code/housing_price_kaggle/README.md

 No major improvement could be done manipulating the datasets using the Linear Regression model with the FE v0 and v1.
 A significant improvement was acomplished using the alogorithm that everybody uses for the competition (XGBoost).
 (MAE=~18k).

+With FE v2 (that includes some extra preprocessing and powers of the 15 MRF), significant improvement was acomplished.
+With Regularized LR kaggle MAE = 14440 and for XGBoost MAE = 14849.
+With this submission I achieved the 518th place, inside the 2% best submissions.

+It was shown that optimizing the regularization parameter for the R2 score of the cross validation set was not the best option.
+Increasing the regularization, hence lowering the variance, showed better results in the Kaggle test set.

+In a next step, I will add a 0.5 power and include more MRFs.